What is a Designer Ceiling Fan?

 It goes without saying that the fans at the very cheap end are going to be very poor quality and very likely to fail within a year or two due to the quality of the components giving annoying hums and buzzes or even just stopping all together – as the adage goes “you get what you pay for”.
 At the other extreme are the fans costing thousands of pounds which are used to make a fashion statement and don’t really offer a pragmatic solution to interior designers.
 In the middle are the designer fans which are at a sufficiently high price point to enable a quality product to be offered that is just not possible at the lower end of the market but without being ostentatious or crushing any sensible budgets.
 If you add in the installation costs then it really is a false economy to use cheap ceiling fans as most of them are really what can only be deemed “ceiling junk”.

 The secret true answer lies in where you wish to deploy a ceiling fan.
 If it is an up-market restaurant or hotel then they will impress your customers and give you years of faultless service.
 If it is in a bedroom then quietness is essential for a good night’s sleep and so certainly worth it there.
 For other rooms that might only be used occasionally then not worth the extra.
 For rooms that you and others use a lot such as a conservatory or lounge then yes it is certainly worth paying more for and not something you will regret.
-A lot of old traditional designs look very overpowering and ugly in comparison to a typical designer ceiling fan.
-Many people never think about upgrading or replacing the ceiling fan.

 At the end of the day style, beauty and design matter unless you enjoy living in a communist era housing project.
 They matter because it is your home and work environment that you care about and it speaks about your values to others when you invite them into your space.